rjuju/rjuju.github.io/_posts/blog/2018-07-17-pg_stat_kcache-2-1-is-out.markdown

 other fields will always be NULL.

-This new version also exposes all the remaining fields of `getrusage()` that have a sense when accumulated per query:
+This new version also exposes all the remaining fields of `getrusage()` that have a meaning when accumulated per query:

 * soft page faults
 * hard page faults